Common sleep disorders in teenagers

 Sleep stages cycle every 90 to 120 minutes.
 During a normal night, there are about four to five sleep cycles.

-Our circadian cycles - that is, our internal ‘body clocks’ - determine our daily sleep cycles, performance, alertness, moods and even our metabolism.
+Our circadian cycles - that is, our internal ‘body clock’ - determine our daily sleep cycles, performance, alertness, moods and even our metabolism.
 Melatonin, a hormone made by the pineal gland in the base of the brain, is linked to the circadian system.
 Along with sunlight, melatonin helps to set the brain's biological clock.
 At night, melatonin is secreted, causing the body temperature to lower, and helping us sleep.